What is Chronic Obstructive Pulmonary Disease (COPD)

 In Stage 2, airflow limitation worsens, and people tend to experience shortness of breath during exercise.
 This is the stage where people usually seek medical attention.
 Treatment options have become more intense and are more about managing symptoms rather than preventative maintenance.

 Stage 3 COPD (Severe)

-At stage 3 COPD, symptoms are far too debilitating to ignore any longer.
-Along with the common COPD symptoms, you may begin to experience more advanced symptoms that indicate your COPD is more severe.
+At stage 3, COPD, symptoms are far too debilitating to ignore any longer.
+Along with the common COPD symptoms, you may experience more advanced signs indicating your COPD is more severe.
 And according to GOLD guidelines.
-Your treatment options have become more intense, and you have to monitor your symptoms closely.
-Your doctor may try switching treatment methods up to see if there’s a more effective way to manage your COPD.
+Your treatment options have become more intense, and you must monitor your symptoms closely.
+Your doctor may try switching treatment methods to see if there’s a more effective way to manage your COPD.

 Stage 4 COPD (Very Severe)

 It’s important to remember that everyone is different.
 You might not experience the same symptoms as the next person.
 Stage 4 COPD is the most severe.
-Your symptoms are extremely persistent, and they are difficult to manage.
-But the most difficult thing about stage 4 COPD is the stigma around it.
+Your symptoms are highly persistent, and they are challenging to manage.
+But the stigma around stage 4 COPD is the most difficult thing.

 Do not let the fact that you have stage 4 COPD defines your life.
-With proper treatment adherence and a strong support system, you will be able to live a high-quality life.
+You can live a high-quality life with proper treatment adherence and a robust support system.

 Diagnosing Chronic Obstructive Pulmonary Disease (COPD)

 Test to confirm Chronic Obstructive Pulmonary Disease (COPD)

 Pulmonary function tests measure the amount of air you can inhale and exhale.
 And if your lungs are delivering enough oxygen to your blood.